1 Introduction

 Telchines accompanied Tantalus on his migration and mined gold around Mount Sipylus.
 [44]

-The wealth of Tantalus' descendants is said to have come from the mineral deposits around Mount Sipylus.
+The wealth of Tantalus' descendants sprang from the mineral deposits throughout Mount Sipylus.
 [45]

 3.3.1.1 Migration from Lydia to Italy